ekaterina-shevchenko/spark-failures/README.md

 2. Upon creation of EC2 machines, terraform installs Docker on each machine and starts docker engine (see worker_userdata.sh and manager_userdata.sh)
 3. On the swarm manager node, terraform initializes swarm cluster and then uses generated token to add workers to the cluster, running a corresponding command on each worker (see manager_userdata.sh and worker_userdata.sh).
 4. Once the swarm cluster is all set up, swarm manager creates docker overlay network and all required containers using docker-compose.yml file (terraform runs the command).
 The current cluster topology is as follows:
-   * Node 1 (swarm manager) - Spark driver, Zookeeper (Spark HA mode), Generator, Kafka
+   * Node 1 (swarm manager) - Spark driver, Zookeeper (Spark HA mode, Kafka), Generator, Kafka
    * Node 2 (swarm worker) - Spark master
    * Node 3 (swarm worker) - Spark worker
    * Node 4 (swarm worker) - Spark worker